By GRAEME ORR

 ‘Hydraulics’ is a metaphor often used in this branch of the law: flows of money are hard to contain.
 The ‘water bed’ is a related metaphor: push down in one area and the money appears in another.
 ‘Cat and mouse game’ is another analogy.
 Opponents of regulation believe either that in a free market everything, including political influence, should be subject to market forces.
 Or that the ‘game’ is not worth the candle: money will find its way through the pores in the system.
 And, besides, other forms of political influence (for example, ‘the Murdoch Problem‘) are at least as pernicious.

 Supporters of broad regulation, especially caps on donations or expenditure, counter that when money speaks, it sometimes screams (witness how the infant Palmer United Party leveraged power on the back of one timely, multi-million dollar campaign).
 Policing money in politics is not just a matter of accountancy and disclosure.
 Unrestricted flows of money threaten the fundamental promise of equality of voice and respect which universal suffrage is meant to emblemise.
+And this isn’t even taking into consideration cryptocurrency transactions which, thanks to platforms like Coinbase designed to help people make the most out out their crypto trades (you could check out this Coinbase Review to see how it works), could amount to large sums of money being moved fairly anonymously – one of the things that attracts people to cryptocurrency is that it can be traded and transferred without personal information attached to it.

 The Free Enterprise Foundation – a Trust to be Trusted?